 This is a good news/bad news scenario.

-And as for the other 25%, if an underlying problem is found, then treating that is going to help.
-However, even then the palsy may be permanent and only improve slightly over time.
+And as for the other 25% of case, if an underlying problem is found, then treating that is going to help.
+With that said, even then the paralysis may be permanent and only improve slightly over time.

 Testing Your Dog

-However, be prepared for the fact that you may spend big on tests only to have the vet give you the all clear.
-But there again, this is a good thing (except, perhaps, for your bank balance).
+But be prepared to spend a lot of money on tests only to have the vet give you the all clear.
+There again, this is actually a good thing.

-So if one day your dog wakes up with a droopy face, don’t panic, but do get them checked out by a vet.
+So if one day your dog wakes up with a droopy face and you suspect facial paralysis, don’t panic — but do get the dog checked out by a vet.